Solensia is a once-monthly, injectable monoclonal antibody therapy for the control of feline osteoarthritis (OA) pain

 Allows more cats to be treated for longer

-In clinical studies, Solensia was demonstrated to be a long-acting and well-tolerated pain medication, allowing more cats with OA pain to be treated for longer durations
+In clinical studies, Solensia was demonstrated to be a long-acting medication administered monthly and was approved as safe and effective, allowing more cats with OA pain to be treated for longer durations

 Take Control of Managing OA Pain